-We have successfully trapped individual semiconductor as well as metallic nanowires with diameters of 100 nm and length of several microns [22].
+We successfully have trapped individual semiconductor as well as metallic nanowires with diameters of 100 nm and length of several microns [22].
 Doped semiconductor nanowires as well as metallic nanowires experience positive OET force.
-We have successfully trapped and transported single nanowires using a 100- $\mu$ W HeNe laser source.
-It is interesting to note that even with an optical beam diameter of 10 $\mu$ m, we are able to separate nanowires spaced by less than 1 $\mu$ m by moving the light spot.
-Figure 6 shows the assembly of a 3x2 array of nanowires using a line-shaped light pattern in OET.
-Figure 7 shows the maximum transport speed of Si nanowire (100 nm diameter) versus the bias voltage.
-A maximum speed of 135 $\mu m/sec$ is obtained at a voltage bias of 20 $V{\rm pp}.$
+We have successfully trapped and transported single nanowires using a 100-μW HeNe laser source.
+It is interesting to note that even with an optical beam diameter of 10 μm, we are able to separate nanowires spaced by less than 1 μm by moving the light spot.
+Fig. 6 shows the assembly of a 3x2 array of nanowires using a line-shaped light pattern in OET.
+The maximum transport speed of Si nanowire (100 nm diameter) is 135 μm/sec at a voltage bias of 20 V{pp}.

-Manipulation of Biological Cells in Physiological Media
+5. Cell Manipulation in Physiological Media

-The OET manipulation of red and white blood cells and HeLa cells have been previously demonstrated [26], as well as the selective concentration of live human B cells from dead cells [1].
-However, the amorphous-Si-based OET has been limited to operate only in low-conductivity solutions (less than 0.1 S/m).
+The OET manipulation of red and white blood cells and HeLa cells have been previously demonstrated [26], as well as the selective concentration of live human B cells from dead cells [8].
+However, the amorphous-Si-based OET can only operate in low-conductivity solutions (< 0.1 S/m).
 Typical culture media has a conductivity of 1.5 S/m.
 Thus, to manipulate cells in a conventional OET device, the salts that are usually present in cell culture media are replaced by osmotically-equivalent amounts of non-electrolytes to maintain the osmotic pressure on the cell membranes.
 These low-conductivity media are non-physiological, and eventually reduce cell viability [27].

 The usage of non-physiological media also limits many biological applications, such as cell culturing and electroporation.

 We have proposed a single crystalline Si phototransistor-based OET (Ph-OET) that enables the manipulation of cells in highly-conductive physiological buffers and cell culture media [23].
-The schematic structure of Ph-OET is shown in Figure 8.
-With 100 times higher photoconductivity, we were able to trap HeLa and Jurkat cells with optical power density as low as 1 W/cm.
-A transport velocity of 35 $\mu$ m/sec is achieved at 10 W/cm (Figure 9).
+The schematic structure of Ph-OET is shown in Fig. 7.
+With 100 times higher photoconductivity, we were able to trap HeLa and Jurkat cells with optical power density as low as 1 W/cm2.
+A transport velocity of 35 μ m/sec is achieved at 10 W/cm2 (Fig. 8).

-Figure 8.
+Fig. 7.
 Schematic of phototransistor-OET for manipulating biological cells in physiological buffer solutions.

-Figure 9.
+Fig. 8.
 The maximum transport speed of trapped cells versus the optical power density illuminated on the phototransistor-OET.
-A maximum speed of $35\mu$ m/sec is achieved at a very low power density of 10 W/cm.
+A maximum speed of 35μ m/sec is achieved at a very low power density of 10 W/cm2.

-Conclusions
+6. Conclusions